berkayyildirim/project1-tetris-clone/README.md

-    x stop first obstacle when reach to the bottom x add obstacles appearing in the UI
-    - detect collision and redefine the position of obstacle
-    - add a new obstacle when there is a collision
+    x stop first obstacle when reach to the bottom x add obstacles appearing in the UI x detect collision and redefine the position of obstacle x add a new obstacle when there is a collision
+    - create table for tetrominos
     - we detect if there's a collision in the starting line (Game Over)

     - note: for this milestone, it's ok if obstacles appear always at the same position